 Gale Primary Sources takes users beyond a simple search, allowing them to analyze content using frequency and term-relationship tools.
 Through intuitive subject-indexing users will discover new material even in the most familiar of content sets.

 A unique fully-searchable collection that brings together approximately 1.5 million pages of primary sources on social, political, health, and legal issues impacting LGBTQ communities around the world.
-LGBTQ History and Culture since 1940, Part I.
+Contains LGBTQ History and Culture since 1940, Parts I & II.

 The experience and impact of Hispanic Americans as recorded by the news media, 1704 to today.
 From Newsbank.